obinnafranklinduru/Solidity-Smart-Contract/Dutch_Auction/README.md

 # Dutch Auction Smart Contract
-This smart contract is a Dutch auction contract, which allows the seller to auction off a non-fungible token (NFT) to the highest bidder.
+This smart contract is a Dutch auction contract, which allows the seller to auction off a non-fungible token (NFT) at a price is reduced until a buyer found.
 The contract uses a Dutch auction mechanism, where the price of the NFT starts high and gradually decreases over time until the auction is won or the auction expires.

 ## Features
 - The contract is designed to work with any ERC721 compliant NFT contract.